Human trafficking: Myths

 Many people on the web are concerned about trafficking.
-The topic also covers a lot of information with every-changing statistics.
+The topic also covers a lot of information with ever-changing statistics.
 Through this concern and lack of hard evidence a lot of misinformation was created and led to the spreading of myths.

 Popular myths about Human Trafficking include: human trafficking is always or usually a violent crime, all human trafficking involves sex, only women and girls can be victims and survivors of sex trafficking, human trafficking involves moving, traveling or transporting a person across state or national borders, if the trafficked person consented to be in their initial situation, then it cannot be human trafficking or against their will because they "knew better," all commercial sex is human trafficking, people in active trafficking situations always want help getting out.

 Law enforcement and the use of raids

 In the U.S., services and protections for trafficked victims are related to cooperation with law enforcement.
 Legal procedures that involve prosecution and specifically, raids, are thus the most common anti-trafficking measures.
 Raids are conducted by law enforcement and by private actors and many organizations (sometimes in cooperation with law enforcement).
 Law enforcement perceive some benefits from raids, including the ability to locate and identify witnesses for legal processes, to dismantle "criminal networks", and to rescue victims from abuse.

 The problems against anti-trafficking raids are related to the problem of the trafficking concept itself, as raids' purpose of fighting sex trafficking may be conflated with fighting prostitution.
 The Trafficking Victims Protection Re-authorization Act of 2005 (TVPRA) gives state and local law enforcement funding to prosecute customers of commercial sex, therefore some law enforcement agencies make no distinction between prostitution and sex trafficking.
 One study interviewed women who have experienced law enforcement operations as sex workers and found that during these raids meant to combat human trafficking, none of the women were ever identified as trafficking victims, and only one woman was asked whether she was coerced into sex work.
 The conflation of trafficking with prostitution, then, does not serve to adequately identify trafficking and help the victims.
 Raids are also problematic in that the women involved were most likely unclear about who was conducting the raid, what the purpose of the raid was, and what the outcomes of the raid would be.
 Another study found that the majority of women "rescued" in anti-trafficking raids, both voluntary and coerced sex workers, eventually returned to sex work but had amassed huge amounts of debt for legal fees and other costs while they were in detention after the raid and were, overall, in a worse situation than before the raid.